Xep51/Opensnap-Extended/README.md

 * Maximizing with consideration of windows borders
 * Support for all keyboard layouts (currently only English and Russian)
 * Detecting screen layout changes
+* Сreate a fully functional configuration file
+* Add a corner snapping function
-* fix windows not snapping if they are grabbed near the edge of the screen
+* Fix windows not snapping if they are grabbed near the screen edge (Done!)

 Does this work with other window managers?
 ------------------------------------------